Tai-Pham-2002/Sentiment-Classification/README.md

 # Sentiment-Classification
-Fine-tuning the BERT model (Last block) to perform sentiment classification task with the IMDB dataset
+Fine-tuning the BERT model (Last block) to perform the Sentiment Classification task with the IMDB dataset